lidofinance/dc4bc/HowTo.md

 [john_doe] HTTP server started on address: localhost:8080
 ```

 Open a separate terminal and log into the Client node.
-All the necessary binaries will be accessible in current working directory.:
+All the necessary binaries will be accessible in current working directory:
 ```
 $ make run-client-node-bash
 root@df8a53006ea0:/go/src#
 ```

-Next run the Airgapped Machine inside a Docker container:
+Next run the Airgapped Machine inside a Docker container.
+You will be logged right into the Airgapped Machine prompt:
 ```
 $ DATA_DIR=/tmp/shared PASSWORD_EXPIRATION=1000m USERNAME=john_doe make run-airgapped-machine
 <...>